 Our first session is an opportunity for you to share your story and for us to explore how I can best support your goals.
 I’ll ask about your history, the challenges you’re currently facing, and what you hope to achieve through therapy.
 We’ll also discuss the different approaches available, such as EMDR or talk therapy, so you can make an informed choice about what resonates with you.
 This initial conversation is about building a foundation of trust and collaboration, ensuring that we create a personalized plan for your healing that reflects your unique needs and aspirations.

 My strengths lie in my ability to offer both professional expertise, skills, and genuine empathy, creating a space where I hope my clients feel truly seen and supported.
-I have identified within the LGBT community for more than 15 years and am chronically disabled, offering both personal and professional experience within these communities.
+I am LGBT-affirming and trauma-informed, with personal experience in managing chronic illness.

 I have been trained in Level I of this method since 2023 through the Trauma Specialists Training Institute.
 For clarity, EMDR (Eye Movement Desensitization and Reprocessing) is a therapy that helps people heal from trauma or distressing life experiences and is one of the top-line recommended treatments for trauma related memories.
 It involves focusing on specific eye movements or other bilateral stimulation while recalling traumatic memories.
 This process helps the brain reprocess these memories, reducing their emotional impact.
 EMDR is based on the idea that our brains can heal from trauma, much like our bodies recover from physical injuries.
 It can be effective for treating PTSD, anxiety, and other emotional issues.
 Many clients find relief from distressing symptoms after just a few sessions.
 It's a well-researched and structured approach, offering hope for lasting recovery.